-- Teachers and other adults will follow the classroom routines set out below: - Model positive behaviour and consistently apply the Positive Discipline Behaviour Policy to reward and sanction - o Welcome the young people at the door - Ensure that the young people are correctly dressed in uniform - \circ Establish and maintain clear routines and whole academy expectations - o Establish a purposeful learning environment at the outset through the first activity - Communicate behaviour expectations with non-verbal cues in the first instances (e.g. through classroom displays, eye contact, body language and movement) - Highlight, promote and reward good behaviour - o Use positive reinforcement to address negative behaviour - o Establish a seating plan and ensure this is followed - Conclude the lesson positively and start the next lesson afresh - \circ $\;$ Plan effectively for the individual needs of each young person - \circ $\;$ Where necessary, engage in restorative dialogue with a young person - Start and end the lesson promptly

-- Record rewards and sanctions in the Planner and on Class Charts behaviour management software. - Teaching Assistants and Support Staff are expected to: - Model positive behaviour. - Support Positive Discipline consistently.
+- Teachers and other adults will follow the classroom routines set out below: - Model positive behaviour and consistently apply the Positive Discipline Behaviour Policy to reward and sanction - Welcome the young people at the door - o Ensure that the young people are correctly dressed in uniform - o Establish and maintain clear routines and whole academy expectations - Establish a purposeful learning environment at the outset through the first activity - o Communicate behaviour expectations with non-verbal cues in the first instances (e.g. through classroom displays, eye contact, body language and movement) - o Highlight, promote and reward good behaviour - Use positive reinforcement to address negative behaviour - Establish a seating plan and ensure this is followed - o Conclude the lesson positively and start the next lesson afresh - o Plan effectively for the individual needs of each young person - Where necessary, engage in restorative dialogue with a young person - Start and end the lesson promptly - Record rewards and sanctions in the Planner and on Class Charts and CPOMS where appropriate. - Teaching Assistants and Support Staff are expected to: - o Model positive behaviour. - Support Positive Discipline consistently.